-In December 2019, NTI acquired the assets including recipes and marketing collateral of Heat Stroke Grill (HSG) from a sole proprietor for a total consideration of ₱368,000.
-This has resulted to a business combination due to acquisition of the significant inputs, processes and outputs of HSG.
+Heat Stroke Grill (HSG).
+In December 2019, the Company acquired the assets including recipes and marketing collateral of HSG from a sole proprietor for a total consideration of ₱368,000.
+These resulted to a business combination due to acquisition of the significant inputs, processes and outputs of HSG.
 The carrying amounts of the assets acquired approximate the fair values as at acquisition date.
 Hence, no goodwill nor gain from bargain purchase was recognized.